PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

 ## Upgrade / Downgrade Strategy

-  * **Upgrade:** On upgrade, the operator will apply the new `NetworkPolicy` objects.
-Since the previous version had no policies, this will be a seamless transition to a more secure state.
+  * **Upgrade:** On upgrade, the new API fields will be available but network policies remain disabled by default (`DefaultNetworkPolicy: "disabled"`).
+This ensures backward compatibility.
+Users must explicitly enable network policies and configure them appropriately.
-  * **Downgrade:** If a user downgrades to a version of the operator that is not aware of network policies, the `NetworkPolicy` objects will be orphaned (left behind).
-Since older versions operated in a default-allow world, these leftover restrictive policies could break the installation.
-The downgrade documentation must instruct the user to manually delete the `NetworkPolicy` objects from the operator's deployment namespace, `cert-manager`, and istio-csr deployment namespace before downgrading.
-This is only necessary if the network policies have been modified from their default configuration.
+  * **Downgrade:** If a user downgrades to a version of the operator that is not aware of the new API fields:
+    - The API fields will be ignored by the older operator version
+    - Any existing `NetworkPolicy` objects created by the newer operator will be orphaned
+    - Users should disable network policies (`DefaultNetworkPolicy: "disabled"`) and remove custom `NetworkPolicy` configurations before downgrading to prevent orphaned policies from blocking traffic

 ## Alternatives (Not Implemented)